matteodefelice/energy-climate-cookbook/readme.md

 *   E.001: Creating your first power system model (MDF)
 *   E.002: Extending E.001 with some additional demand flexibility (MDF)
 *   E.003: Extending this model to include two countries (MDF)
+*   E.004: Investigation of a simplified model for Uruguay (EF)

 # Energy